-Consistent with the mission of the College, the goal of the Teacher Education Division programs is to produce teachers who will:
+The goal of the Teacher Education programs are to produce teachers who are:

-• recognize their increasing responsibilities in the classroom and in the community.
+- aware of their increasing responsibilities in the classroom and in the community

 Students desiring to prepare for careers in Childhood Education or Childhood Education/Students with Disabilities may pursue either a Bachelor of Arts or a Bachelor of Science in Education degree.